Healthy Skin vs. Perfect Skin

 I’ve worked on countless cases where a client was prescribed a harsh topical, invasive treatment and oral medication but I was able to clear the issue in a matter of a few regenerative cycles.
 My method is to help connect you with the health of your skin and shift away any habits that lead to any negative self talk.
 A client that has been struggling with acne or rosacea for a while yet they are actively making changes to heal themselves from within, their skin is still responding to that self care and love.
 It may take a while because these types of conditions are deeply rooted and connected to multiple organs as well as emotional connections.
 Just knowing that you are working on it makes your skin much healthier than someone who is masking the problem.
 And having those inflammatory conditions doesn't automatically make you unhealthy, it means your body is healthy enough to be working so hard for you and is just processing.
 I can't stress enough how valuable it can be to tune in to the body with love and care during these times.
 At least so you can start to feel compassion towards yourself and let go of the pressure of being "perfect".

 One of my favorite things to do is teach people how to cleanse their skin with love.
-We recently did a Skin Food Talk event on how cleansing is a self care practice and I get reminded every time I lead this workshop about how uncomfortable it can be for people at first.
+I recently did an event on how cleansing is a self care practice and I get reminded every time I lead this workshop about how uncomfortable it can be for people at first.
 Most of us don't look at ourselves and see the positives.
 It's easy to immediately detect the blemishes and signs of aging so we tend to fixate on that before looking at the big picture.
 The big picture is that you are so unique and exactly where you need to be.
 Your best skin will only start to reflect once you shift towards being your best self.
 If you honor yourself by choosing the see the positives first and allowing yourself to love your skin as is, you will lose a lot of the unnecessary pressure to be "perfect".
 Perfection is not the end goal for your health and especially not your skin.
 If you balance your life with love and happiness your skin will reflect all of that - I promise.
 Allowing yourself to breakout without a freak out is how you will get to the other side of what your skin is trying to reveal to you.
 We all have health goals for our skin but to erase the ability for our skin to communicate it's functions isn't how to achieve lasting results throughout the decades.
 Learn to listen and love what you have and the rest will work itself out.

 Thank you again for reading and know that you are everything you need to be exactly as you are right now.
 Keep doing your best and know that that is enough. xo - Hayley